tmpfs/trucks/packages/trucks-compiler/README.md

 public Registry()
 ```

-Create a new scheme registry.
+Create a new protocol registry.

 #### setDefault